 With over 190 miles of trail weaving in and out of the Boise Foothills and surrounding areas, this is the perfect way to experience Boise.
 Walk, run, bike or hike this interconnected network of roads and trails.
 Four-legged friends are welcome on the trail as well, just pay attention to leash restrictions on each path.

 Enjoy the Boise Greenbelt, a 25-mile long bicycle and pedestrian path that connects parks and natural areas along the Boise River.
 You can access the Boise Whitewater Park, Esther Simplot Park, Zoo Boise, cultural sites, nature trails and culinary stops all from this path that stretches throughout Boise.
 Need a bike?
-A city-sponsored initiative, Boise Green Bike, lets you rent bikes through its app.
-Bike stations are located around town and along the greenbelt.
+Bike rentals are available downtown and several hotels have bikes as well.

 Bogus Basin Mountain Recreation Area